Tag: Wichita city government

 Wichita water statistics update

-The Wichita ASR water project produced no water in September, despite many days when river flow was adequate.
+The Wichita ASR water project produced little water in November.
+There were 30 days when river flow was adequate.

 -